 Caution: Excessive eye rubbing can cause epithelial damage at the incision site.

-Stable period: Refraction and visual acuity stabilize during this period.
-Refractive values stabilize by 6 months after surgery.
+Stable period: Refraction and vision gradually stabilize.
+Refractive values stabilize by 6 months postoperatively.

 Dry eye: Temporary dryness may persist.
-It improves as corneal nerves recover.
+Improves as corneal nerves recover.

-Follow-up: Regular check-ups at 1 month, 3 months, and 6 months after surgery are recommended1).
+Follow-up: Regular check-ups at 1, 3, and 6 months postoperatively are recommended1).

 Postoperative complications (caution required)

 DLK (diffuse lamellar keratitis): Overall incidence 0.84%2).
-Often occurs within 1 week after surgery.
+Often occurs within 1 week postoperatively.
 Managed with steroid eye drops.
-Severe cases may require lamellar irrigation.
+Severe cases require interface irrigation.

 Corneal ectasia: Global incidence 0.02%2).
 Strict preoperative screening is essential.

 Delayed visual recovery: Overall incidence 1.5%2).
-Causes include residual refractive error, dry eye, and OBL.
+Caused by residual refractive error, dry eye, OBL, etc.

 QWhen can I return to normal life after SMILE surgery?